riccardofilesi/AEA1/Welcome file.md

 | Riccardo Filesi | 460856|

 ## Research Question
-Have the unconventional monetary policies implemented If you want to learn about StackEdit, you can read me.
+Have the unconventional monetary policies - namely implemented by the ECB If you want to learn about StackEdit, you can read me.
 If you want to play with Markdown, you can edit me.
 If you have finished with me, you can just create new files by opening the **file explorer** on the left corner of the navigation bar.